thiswillbeyourgithub/wdoc/WDoc/docs/USAGE.md

             need to be recomputed with new elements (the hash used to check for previous values includes the name of the model name)
-        * If the backend if llamacppembeddings, the modelname must be the path to the model.
-For example: 'llamacppembeddings/my_model_file'

 * `--embed_kwargs`: dict, default `None`
     * dictionnary of keyword arguments to pass to the embedding.